picklechips/Goodknight/README.md

-# Goodknight
+# Schoolyard

-A 2D medieval fantasy RPG written in C++ and SDL2 in VERY early stages of development.
+A 2d Games framework built with C++ and SDL2.

+Current Features:
+  - Load in map from CSV file
+  - Render map to the scene
+  - Player movement and interaction